Be the first to measure and contribute air quality data to your community

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Cebu City air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Cebu City air currently meets the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app